 An obvious class hierarchy emerged too.
 Painters, dockers, welders, ironworkers, shipwrights and others on the lower rungs did noisy, dusty, dangerous work.
 Nevertheless, they were united by their working-class identity and family ties.
 It was not uncommon to find fathers, sons, uncles and brothers working side by side.
 Meanwhile, those at the top – the managers, drawers and technicians – worked in offices and laboratories.

-In the 1940s, Cockatoo Island was the centre of intense factional and political struggles between Communists and their opponents.
-Membership of the Communist Party of Australia exceeded 20,000, and communists were dominant in the leadership of unions such as the Federated Ironworkers Association, Sheet Metal Working Industrial Union, and the Seamen’s Union of Australia.
+In the 1940s, the island was the centre of intense factional and political struggles between communists and their opponents.
+Membership of the Communist Party of Australia exceeded 20,000, and communists were dominant in the leadership of unions such as the Federated Ironworkers Association, Sheet Metal Working Industrial Union and the Seamen’s Union of Australia.

-In 1987, the Government announced the closure of Cockatoo Island's dockyard.
-The decision was inevitable given the downturn in naval shipbuilding on the island, and the end of the submarine refit program.
+In 1987, the government announced its intention to close Cockatoo Island's dockyard, due to a downturn in naval shipbuilding and the end of the submarine refit program.